determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 ## Walkthrough: Basic Usage

+Below we walk through the Textual Inversion workflow, training on a few images of a specific toy cat and then incorporating the object into our Stable-Diffusion-generated art.

 ### Training

 The use of Stable Diffusion requires a [Huggingface User Access Token](https://huggingface.co/docs/hub/security-tokens).
-After including your user access token in the `const.yaml` config file, modifying the final part of the lines which read
+After including your user access token in the `const.yaml` config file and modifying the final part of the lines which read

 ```yaml
 environment: